If you want to use this site please update your browser!

 Brooch with bow in copper alloy and enamel

-The brooch design is dominated by the motif of a large crescent moon with seven enameled circles.
-Although the brooch did not come from a tomb in the Roman cemetery found on Victoria Road, it is likely that it was originally used as a grave offering and was disturbed and removed later.
+The brooch features a prominent design centered around a large crescent moon adorned with seven enameled circles.
+While it did not originate from a tomb within the Roman cemetery discovered on Victoria Road, it is highly likely that it was initially placed as a funerary offering and was later disturbed and removed.

 UP